Common Arguments

 Define where and how to load the kluctl project and its components from.

-to boolean values and numbers will be treated as numbers.
-Use quotes
+lead to boolean values and numbers will be treated as numbers.
+Use

-if you want these to be treated as strings.
-If the value starts with
+quotes if you want these to be treated as strings.
+If the value

-@, it is treated as a file, meaning that the contents of the file
+starts with @, it is treated as a file, meaning that the contents

 --args-from-file stringArray Loads a yaml file and makes it available as arguments, meaning that